What

 Also Eastern Emergency Relief Network and West Welcome Wagon (see next entry below)

-Electrical items are safety-tested before resale.
+Electrical items are safety-tested before being passed on to needy clients or sold.

 Furniture (in good condition) & whitegoods (in good working order) + lots more